mono/SkiaSharp.Extended/README.md

  - [SkiaSharp.Extended.Iconify][iconify] _(iconify library)_
  - [SkiaSharp.Extended.Svg][svg] _(lightweight SVG loader)_

-## Building

-The root just contains a build script that will build all the other scripts.
-To build everything, just run the command-line:

-Mac/Linux:

-    $ ./build.sh -t build --force=true

-Windows:

-    > .\build.ps1 -Target build --Force='true'

-If only a specific project, or a set of projects, are to be built, then pass a value to the `names` argument:

-Mac/Linux:

-    $ ./build.sh -t build --force=true -names=SkiaSharp.Extended.Iconify

-Windows:

-    > .\build.ps1 -Target build --Force='true' -Names='SkiaSharp.Extended.Iconify'

 ## License

 The code in this repository is licensed under the [MIT License][license].